apache/mesos/docs/networking-for-mesos-managed-containers.md

 ---
+title: Apache Mesos - Networking for Mesos-Managed Containers
 layout: documentation
 ---

-# Networking for Mesos-managed containers
+# Networking for Mesos-Managed Containers

 While networking plays a key role in data center infrastructure, it is -- for now -- beyond the scope of Mesos to try to address the concerns of networking